UAW and Stellantis reach tentative contract deal as union adds strike at Tennessee GM factory

 The union and Stellantis went into intense negotiations on Thursday, the day after the Ford deal was announced, before finalizing it on Saturday.

-Over 14,000 workers at GM remain on strike at factories in Texas, Michigan and Missouri and Tennessee.
+About 18,000 workers at GM are now on strike at factories in Texas, Michigan and Missouri and Tennessee.

-Under the Ford deal, workers with pensions also will see small increases when they retire, and those hired after 2007 with 401(k) plans will get large increases.
+With the Ford deal, which established the pattern for the other two companies, workers with pensions will see small increases when they retire, and those hired after 2007 with 401(k) plans will get large increases.
 For the first time, the union will have the right to go on strike over company plans to close factories.
 Temporary workers also will get large raises, and Ford agreed to shorten to three years the time it takes for new hires to reach the top of the pay scale.

 Other union leaders who followed more aggressive bargaining strategies in recent months have also secured pay hikes and other benefits for their members.
 Last month, the union representing Hollywood writers called off a nearly five-month strike after scoring some wins in compensation, length of employment and other areas.

-Outside the Sterling Heights plant, spirits were high among strikers.
-Some said they looked forward to a ratification vote on the deal and going back to work.
+Outside the Sterling Heights plant, some workers said they looked forward to a ratification vote and going back to work.

 “The tentative agreement is excellent,” said Anthony Collier, 54, of Sterling Heights, Michigan.
 “We hear that it’s going to be parity, at least, with Ford, so we believe a lot of people are looking forward to signing.
 Most of us had to dip into savings, get loans.
 Everybody knows the economy went up on all of us, so it’s a little tight to be out on strike pay.”